 Dr. Spencer Shelly is a Bucks County native, born and raised in Sellersville, PA.
 He earned a BS in Biology from Ursinus College with Honors.
 After several years in biomedical research he completed a VMD and a PhD from the University of Pennsylvania graduating in 2012.
 Although Dr. Shelly pursued a PhD focused on infectious disease, his passion is caring for his small animal patients.
 Dr. Shelly practiced for several years in Delaware prior to moving back home to Bucks County.
 He joined DAMC in May 2016.

 Dr. Shelly believes in the importance of preventative medicine and all aspects of patient care.
 Once an avid distance runner, competing in marathons and triathlons, Dr. Shelly now spends most of his time catering to the demands of his three small children.
-He, his wife, the three tiny dictators (aka children), and their cat (Leonard Nimoy) live in Doylestown.
+He, his wife, the three tiny dictators (aka children), their cat, Leonard Nimoy, and golden retriever, Jack Jack, live in Doylestown.

 Dr. Lauren Celano received her undergraduate degree in biology from the University of Delaware in 2005 and graduated from the School of Veterinary Medicine at the University of Pennsylvania in 2014.
 After graduation, she accepted a biochemist position in vaccine research at Merck and Co., Inc. While at Merck, Dr. Celano earned a Master of Science degree in molecular biology from Lehigh University.